jerk1022/looker_content_cleanup_automation/README.md

 1. Schedule content clean up automation to run every 90 days.
 2. Dashboards and Looks not used in the past 90 days are archived (soft deleted).
 Soft deleting a piece of content means moving it to the [Trash folder](https://cloud.google.com/looker/docs/admin-spaces#trash) which only admins have access to.
    - Soft deleted content can be restored to its original folder from either the UI or with the API ([Appendix](#appendix)).
 3. Permanently delete content (i.e. remove from Trash folder) that's been soft-deleted and goes unclaimed for another 90 days.
-Before permanently deleting dashboards, the dashboard LookML is saved to a GCS bucket.
+Before permanently deleting dashboards, the dashboard LookML is saved to a [Google Cloud Storage](https://cloud.google.com/storage) bucket.
    - Permanently deleted dashboards which were backed up before deletion can be restored using the [import_dashboard_from_lookml](https://developers.looker.com/api/explorer/4.0/methods/Dashboard/import_dashboard_from_lookml?sdk=py) method.
    - ⚠️ **WARNING**: Permanently deleted content is lost forever.
 You cannot undo this action!